marthaurion/JRubiks/README.md

 JRubiks
 =======

-for java implementation of a rubik's cube
+Java implementation of a Rubik's Cube

 Note: The way I have it now, the Up face and Down face arrays are sort of parallel.
 The four other faces are all parallel to each other going around.